projectcalico/calico/docs/kubernetes/KubernetesIntegration.md

 * #####CALICO_IPAM (added in calico-kubernetes v0.2.0)
    The `CALICO_IPAM` environment variable gives the option to utilize Calico IP Address Management (IPAM).
 When set to `true`, Calico will automatically assign pods an IP address that is unique in the cluster.
 By default, `CALICO_IPAM` is set to `false`, and pods utilize the IP address assigned by Docker.

+* ##### KUBE_AUTH_TOKEN (added in calico-kubernetes v0.3.0)
+   The `KUBE_AUTH_TOKEN` environment variable specifies the token to use for https authentication with the Kubernetes apiserver.
+Each Kubernetes Service Account has its own API token.
+You can create Service Accounts by following the instructions in the [Kubernetes docs](http://kubernetes.io/v1.0/docs/user-guide/service-accounts.html).

 ## Configuring Nodes

 #### Creating a Calico Node with the Network Plugin